ViniciusMurakami/pso-hdp-local-repo/README.md

 [Script - Local Repo Config](scripts/local_repo_config.sh)

 Run this on a RHEL/CentOS server that will be the local repository.
+Run this script as follows with hostname(FQDN) as the command line parameter:

+./local_repo_config.sh hostname

+If the hostname is not supplied, the script will automatically read the hostname that is returned by the system.
 The script will check/install httpd, install the needed repo's in /etc/yum.repos.d and then create local sync'd copies that can be referenced for the local installation.
 This script needs to run as root (or sudo).

 [Script - Install Local Repos](scripts/install_local_repos.sh)